 Where the MCC discloses personal information to organizations that perform services on its behalf, we will require those service providers to use such personal information solely for the purposes of providing services to the MCC or the person concerned and to have appropriate safeguards for the protection of that personal information.

-The MCC uses the credential verification services of the Educational Commission for Foreign Medical Graduates, which is based in the United States.
+The MCC uses the credential verification services of the Educational Commission for Foreign Medical Graduates, a member of Intealth, which is based in the United States.
 Therefore, some of your personal information may be retained in the United States where privacy laws may offer different levels of protection from those in Canada and your personal information may be subject to access by and disclosure to law enforcement agencies under American legislation such as the USA Patriot Act.

 Please note that there are circumstances where the MCC is permitted or obliged, under applicable privacy legislation, to disclose personal information without consent.
 Such circumstances include: